Can you provide examples of what programming and support might look like?

 Career stage is not part of selection criteria and will not affect an artist’s nomination eligibility.

-’23 Award Year Cycle for The Current, An Artist Award to be shared February 2023!
+’23 Award Year Nomination Cycle for The Current, An Artist Award begins fall of 2023!

 Questions?
 Contact Artist Award Manager Victoria Miles at VMiles@TacomaArtMuseum.org.